I CORPS

 Firebase Bastogne - named after the Battle of Bastogne in WW2 - is located along Route 547, halfway between Hue city and the A Shau Valley, established in March 1968 by the 1st Brigade, 101st Airborne Division.
 It was an important fortified base of the Screaming Eagles to block the stratigic Route 547 linking Hue with the A Shau Valley, and to provide fire support for the search and destroy operations in the A Shau Valley.

-had four artillery batteries: 105, 155, 175 and 8 inch.
+Firebase Bastogne was the largest firebase in the A Shau Valley, which had four artillery batteries: 105, 155, 175 and 8 inch.
 It also had 2 twin 40-MM "Dusters.

 Bastogne was attacked and abandoned in the East Offensive in April 1972...